vesoft-inc/nebula-importer/README.md

 Before you start Nebula Importer, make sure that:

 * Nebula Graph is deployed.
-* A schema, composed of spac, tags, and edge types is created.
+* A schema, composed of space, tags, and edge types, is created.

 Currently, there are three methods to deploy Nebula Graph: